inchingforward/eon/README.md

 Evaluate...or naw.
 A game that tests your ability to evaluate Clojure forms, written in ClojureScript.

-It's very early, but the latest build is pushed [here](http://eon.mikejanger.net).
+Not all levels are complete, but the latest build is pushed [here](http://eon.mikejanger.net).

 ## Testing